Do All People with HIV have AIDS?

 However, after this time, the virus goes dormant and continues to slowly destroy immune system helper T cells for up to 10 years without showing any signs.
 HIV aggressively targets T cells when it reawakens after a period of dormancy, significantly reducing the immune system’s effectiveness.

-HIV is considered to have progressed to AIDS when the patient develops opportunistic infections, or illnesses that target a weakened immune system, and the number of helper T cells has fallen to under 200 cells per microliter of blood.
+HIV is considered to have progressed to AIDS when the patient develops opportunistic infections or illnesses that target a weakened immune system, and the number of helper T cells has fallen to under 200 cells per microliter of blood.

 Facts about HIV/AIDS: